SS Arthur M. Huddell

-The Historic American Engineering Record for the ship notes significance as an existing Liberty ship example and role in Operation PLUTO (pipeline-under-the-sea) and later work as a cable transport for AT&T communications cable installations and then for installation of the Sound Surveillance System (SOSUS) until 1983.
-In 2009 Arthur M. Huddell was donated to Greece to serve as the museum ship Hellas Liberty.
+The Historic American Engineering Record for the ship notes its significance as an existing Liberty ship example, its role in Operation PLUTO (pipeline-under-the-sea), its later work as a cable transport for the AT&T communications cable installations, and for the installation of the Sound Surveillance System (SOSUS) until 1983.
+In 2009, Arthur M. Huddell was donated to Greece to serve as the museum ship Hellas Liberty.
 The fully restored ship is on display in the Port of Piraeus, Athens.

 Construction

 Arthur M. Huddell was laid down on 25 October 1943, under a Maritime Commission (MARCOM) contract, MC hull 1215, by the St. Johns River Shipbuilding Company, Jacksonville, Florida; she was sponsored by Mrs. Arthur M. Huddell, the widow of the namesake, and was launched on 7 December 1943.
 The ship, assigned official number 244760, was delivered to the War Shipping Administration (WSA) on 18 December 1943 with A.H.
 Bull & Co., Inc. assigned as the WSA operating agent under a general agency agreement.